alan-couzens/bluesky_stuff/README.md

 You can use something like PythonAnywhere to host your app for ~$5/mo.
 Thye make deploying a flask app to the web super easy (https://help.pythonanywhere.com/pages/Flask/)

-The app serves 3 endpoints that Bluesky needs to be able to publish the posts from your database as a web feed (which you'll be able to view under your feeds on the site)
+The app.py file serves 3 endpoints that Bluesky needs to be able to publish the posts from your database as a web feed (which you'll be able to view under your feeds on the site)

 algos contains the logic to build the feed from your database into the format that bluesky needs.
 Your database will need to match the columns shown in feed.py (uri, cid, reply_parent, reply_root, indexed_at)